-- Subsequent to the end of the first quarter of fiscal year 2024 on November 1, 2023, we entered into a definitive agreement, through our subsidiary Standex Electronics Japan Corporation, to acquire privately-held, Japanese-based Sanyu Switch Co., Ltd. Sanyu Switch Co., Ltd. designs and manufactures reed relays, test sockets, testing systems for semi-conductor and other electronics manufacturing, and other switching applications.
-The transaction is expected to close before January 31, 2024, subject to required regulatory approvals.
+- On November 1, 2023, we entered into a definitive agreement, through our subsidiary Standex Electronics Japan Corporation, to acquire privately-held, Japanese-based Sanyu Switch Co., Ltd. Sanyu Switch Co., Ltd. designs and manufactures reed relays, test sockets, testing systems for semi-conductor and other electronics manufacturing, and other switching applications.
+The transaction is expected to close in the third quarter of fiscal year 2024, subject to required regulatory approvals.
 Its results will be reported in the Electronics segment upon closing. - On July 31, 2023, we acquired Minntronix, a privately held company.
 Minntronix designs and manufactures customized as well as standard magnetics components and products including transformers, inductors, current sensors, coils, chokes, and filters.
 The products are used in applications across cable fiber, smart meters, industrial control and lighting, electric vehicles, and home security markets.
 Its results are reported in the Electronics segment. - In the third quarter of fiscal year 2023, we divested our Procon business for \$75 million.
 This transaction reflects the continued simplification of our portfolio and enables greater focus on managing our larger platforms and pursuing growth opportunities.
 Proceeds are being deployed towards organic and inorganic initiatives and returning capital to shareholders.
 Its results were reported within our Specialty Solutions segment.